Before and After pictures of a patient with Pigmentary Demarcation Lines

 CBAM Offer!

-The Canadian Board of Aesthetic Medicine™️ (CBAM™️) as an independent board is dedicated to providing standard high quality on-line and in-class education in the field of aesthetic medicine for health care professionals.
+The Canadian Board of Aesthetic Medicine™️ (CBAM™️) as an independent board is dedicated to providing standard high-quality online and in-class education in the field of aesthetic medicine for healthcare professionals.

 Click on the button below!